hrishi508/Gravitational-Wave-Detection-Using-Deep-Learning/models/debugging/1D-CNN Multi-class/Signal_HIDDEN_in_strain_data/Signal_NOT_WHITENED/Test 6/README.md

 ```

 # Trial Hyperparameters :
+"3-F CV" in the last column represents 3-Fold Cross Validation.
+Here, a 5-Fold Cross Validation has not been shown as it was always exceeding the RAM limits on colab and crashing the session.
 ```
 | Trial No. | Normalized? | Amplitude Re-Scaled? | Optimizer | lr   | Batch Size | Epochs | 5-F CV |
 | --------- | ----------- | -------------------- | --------- | ---- | ---------- | ------ | ------ |